OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/careers-in-cyber.md

 #### Task 2 - Security Analyst

-Security Analyst are responsible for maintaing the security of an organisations data and preventing attacks.
-They explore and evaluate the network to find vulnerabilities and give recommendations to enginners.
+Security Analysts are responsible for maintaining the security of an organisation’s data and preventing attacks.
+They explore and evaluate the network to find vulnerabilities and give recommendations to engineers.

 **Responsibilities**
-- Working with stakeholders to analyse the cyber security throughout the company.
+- Working with stakeholders to analyse the cybersecurity throughout the company.
 - Compile ongoing reports about the safety of networks, documenting security issues and measures taken in response.
-- Develop security plans and research new attack tools and trends
+- Develop security plans and research new attack tools and trends.

 -----

 #### Task 3 - Security Engineer

-Security Enginners design, monitor, and maintain security controls, networks, and systems to help prevent cyber attacks.
+Security Engineers design, monitor, and maintain security controls, networks, and systems to help prevent cyber attacks.

 **Responsibilities**
 - Testing and screening security measures across software
-- Monitor networks and reports to update systems and mitigate vulerabilities.
+- Monitor networks and reports to update systems and mitigate vulnerabilities.
 - Identify and implement systems needed for optimal security.

 -----

 #### Task 4 - Incident Responder

-Identifies and mitigates attacks while an attacks are still unfolding.
+Identifies and mitigates attacks while attacks are still unfolding.
 This includes creating plans, policies, and protocols.
-This is often a high preassure position.
+This is often a high-pressure position.

 **Responsibilities**
 - Developing and adopting a thorough, actionable incident response plan.
-- Maintaining security best prctices and supporting incident response measures.
+- Maintaining security best practices and supporting incident response measures.
-- Post incident reporting and preparation for futer attacks.
+- Post-incident reporting and preparation for future attacks.

 -----